Coventry Ordnance Works: Postwar

 In 1969 the works was sold to Albion Motors, whose main factory had been situated on the opposite side of South Street.

 This factory had some of the largest machine tools in the UK.
-One, a vertical boring mill had a turntable 36' in diameter, used for machining the gun turret gear rings.
+One, a vertical boring mill had a turntable 36-feet in diameter, used for machining the gun turret gear rings.
 This and other machines lent themselves to the machining of large turbine casing castings for the hydro-electric schemes.
 The building had three tiers of overhead cranes and could together lift several hundred tons.
 The building still continues to manufacture automotive parts under the ownership of Albion, now a subsidiary of American Axle.